inaturalist/iNaturalistReactNative/README.md

 If you are running into some issues after the tests have been working for some time, try updating `applesimutils` with `brew update && brew upgrade applesimutils`.

+If you want to run the Android tests make sure your emulator has the same name as in the .detoxrc.json file = "Pixel_4_API_33".
+You can then run `npm run e2e:build:android && npm run e2e:test:android`.

 ## Running with Staging Environment

 1. Override `API_URL` to a staging API domain - either using a local `.env` file, or overriding the environment variable when calling `npm start` - e.g. `API_URL=http://example.com npm start -- --reset-cache`